Achievable logoAchievable logo

 • Debit call spread

-It’s a ‘long call spread’ because the long call is the dominant leg.
-It’s a ‘bull call spread’ because the dominant leg is bullish.
-It’s a ‘debit call spread’ because the long call is more expensive, creating a net debit (net purchase).
+It’s a long call spread because the dominant leg is a long call.
+It’s a bull call spread because the dominant leg is bullish.
+It’s a debit call spread because the long call is more valuable, creating a net debit (net purchase).

 This video covers the important concepts related to naming spreads: